Boundary Issues

 Blurring of professional boundaries may also occur if a doctor engages in commercial transactions such as business dealings or marketing products to patients.
 While these are less common than transgressions relating to inappropriate relationships with a patient, they may lead to investigation and sanction by regulators.

-If there is a potential conflict, for example, if you refer a patient to a facility or service in which you have an interest, you should always declare your interest.
+If there is a potential conflict, for example, if you refer a patient to a facility or service in which you have an interest, you should always disclose that to patients.

 Behaviour of a colleague